mapzen/opzworks/README.md

 Run `opzworks` with one of the following commands:

-* `ssh` Generate and update SSH configuration files.
+* `ssh`: generate and update SSH configuration files.

   Every stack will be iterated over to generate the config.
 Host names are based off the stack naming convention, `project_name::env::region`